dhis2/design-system/molecules/alertbar.md

 2. **Icon, optional:** an icon to help the user quickly understand the context of the alert.
 3. **Text, required:** concise, informative text.
 Should give the user a quick, understandable snapshot of the content in a few words.
 4. **Actions, optional:** actions can be local (on the current page), or link elsewhere.
 An alert bar can have up to two actions.
-5. **Dimiss control, required:** A control to manually dismiss the alert bar.
+5. **Dismiss control, required:** A control to manually dismiss the alert bar.

 ---